Laurel Black Cats: Managed by A.W. Watson

-In the 1940s and 50s, manager Author "A.W."
+In the 1940s and 50s, manager Aaron "A.W."
 Watson took over as player/manager.
 He kept up the Black Cat's tradition, as the team's staff over the next few years featured James "Lefty" Bell, Willie McNeil, Walter Charles "W.C."
 Crosby, W.P.
 Noble, A.D.
 Chamber, Joe Grace, Edward Payton, Bombet Boston, J.D.
 Lewis, Hack Afterberry, Afonso Dunn and Ted Nicholson who was selected 3rd in the Major League Baseball Draft.
 Under the management of Watson, the Black Cats spent several years as an independent team, mostly barnstorming throughout the south.
 As baseball gradually desegregated in the late 1940s and 1950s, the Black Cats developed a niche as the foremost developer of black talent for local colleges and professional baseball teams.
 They frequently had players that toured with Negro league franchises such as the Kansas City Monarchs, Birmingham Black Barons, and Memphis Red Sox and in the 1969 Major League Baseball Draft had a player by the name of Ted Nicholson selected 3rd overall pick by the Chicago White Sox.